Jaimilit/CrossFit-Signup/README.md

 * As a Site Administrator I would like to be able to create the workout sessions which users can book
 * As a Site Administrator I also can view bookings and deletions
+* As a Site Administrator I cap classes at 20 people like a real gym

 ## Agile Tools